fbpx

 Squamish Community Study

 Squamish has always been a community of creatives.
-While resource related jobs and outdoor adventure-sport activities have long dominated the image of the community, there is also a vibrant collection of artists and artisans whom reside here.
+While resource related jobs and outdoor adventure-sport activities have long dominated the image of the community, there is also a vibrant collection of artists and artisans who reside here.
 As the community’s broader identity has shifted, so too has its artistic identity.
 Home to Indigenous artists and more recently, film industry workers, these disciplines have been joined by an increasingly diverse list of creative professionals and hobbyists.
 Today, Squamish houses performing arts such as musicians, dance and theatre companies, and circus arts; visual artists that exhibit, teach, and offer workshops; and Indigenous artists that cover a wide range of disciplines.
-While the growth of the creative population is something to be celebrated, it is imperative that Squamish provide spaces for these groups or else risk their departure to better serviced communities.
+While the growth of the creative population is something to be celebrated, it is imperative that Squamish provide spaces for these groups or risk their departure to better serviced communities.

 This study presents an extensive list of spaces available to the creative community, both for creating and display.
 All ownerships types have been included and the artistic disciplines that use each space have been identified.

 The findings from this study show that there is a severe lack of designated spaces for all types of creatives.
-Squamish Arts runs three small community galleries, mostly located in private lobbies.
+Squamish Arts runs two small community galleries, mostly located in private lobbies.
 These provide an opportunity to show small amounts of art in Squamish but no opportunities to gather and celebrate around that art.

 squamish arts future needs study research 02